cloudfoundry/php-buildpack/README.md

     - Apache HTTPD & PHP 5.4 are downloaded, configured with the build pack defaults and run.
     - Your application is accessible at the URL http://<app-name>.cfapps.io (assuming your targeted towards Pivotal Web Services).

+## How to use Codizy

+Just add ?Codizy=on on a url served by a php url.
+  - You'll be prompted to create a new Codizy Account or use an existing one
+  - Once your account created, a trial version of Codizy will be downloaded
+  - Then create a local Codizy account, and you'll access to full power of Codizy

 ## More Information

 While the *30 Second Tutorial* shows how quick and easy it is to get started using the build pack, it skips over quite a bit of what you can do to adjust, configure and extend the build pack.
 The following docs and links provide a more in-depth look at the build pack.